-- submit evidence of having passed the Test of Academic Proficiency of the Illinois Certification Testing System;
+3. submit evidence of having passed the Test of Academic Proficiency (formerly Basic Skills)of the Illinois Certification Testing System;

-- submit scores from the ETS Proficiency Profile; and
+4. submit scores from the ETS Proficiency Profile;

-All candidates for Illinois teacher certification at Governors State University are required to submit to a criminal background check prior to their initial field experience in the schools.
+All candidates for Illinois teacher licensure at Governors State University are required to submit to an Adam Walsh fingerprint-based criminal background check by Accurate Biometrics prior to their initial field experience in the schools.
 For more information on this testing and available test sites, please visit accuratebiometrics.com.
 Consult with your advisor for information concerning the related GSU policies and procedures.

 The faculty monitors and evaluates student progress continually.
-The section, Teacher Education and Certification, in this catalog provides a general description of the standards used to evaluate student progress.
+The section, Licensure of Teachers and Other School Professionals, in this catalog provides a general description of the standards used to evaluate student progress.
 A more detailed statement of the standards and processes followed by the secondary education faculty is available in the Secondary Education Undergraduate Student Handbook.

 Students must apply for admission to student teaching before enrolling in EDUC4999: Student Teaching.
-An application for admission to student teaching must be submitted to the Director of Field Experiences in the Division of Education.
-The application must be submitted by November 30 for the fall semester and January 31 for the spring semester proceeding the academic year in which the student intends to teach.
-Student teaching is not offered in the summer session.
+An application for admission to student teaching must be submitted to the director of Field Experiences in the Division of Education.
+The application must be submitted by November 30 for the fall term and January 31 for the spring term proceeding the academic year in which the student intends to teach.
+Student teaching is not offered in the summer term.
 This application for student teaching will certify that the student applying has or will have met the following requirements:

-- completed at least 48 hours of general education requirements with a G.P.A. of 2.75 or higher in courses taken at Governors State University;
+1. completed at least 48 hours of general education requirements with a G.P.A. of 2.75 or higher,

-- completed professional education course requirements, except student teaching, including a minimum of 100 clock-hours of field experience with a G.P.A. of 3.0 or higher, with a grade of “C” or better in each course, and EDUC433 and EDUC434 with a grade of “B” or better;
+2. completed professional education course requirements, except student teaching, including a minimum of 100 clock-hours of field experience with a G.P.A. of 3.0 or higher, with a grade of “C” or better in each course, and EDUC4330 and EDUC4340 with a grade of “B” or better;